Why GIS is Important in Urban Planning

 What is GIS Used for in Urban Planning?

-Professionals apply GIS in urban planning for analysis, modeling and visualization.
+One of the reasons why GIS is important in urban planning is the ability to better understand current needs for a city, and then design to fulfill those needs.
 By processing geospatial data from satellite imaging, aerial photography and remote sensors, users gain a detailed perspective on land and infrastructure.
 As urban populations grow and spread, the importance of GIS lies in its ability to pull together the vast amounts of information necessary to balance competing priorities and solve complicated problems, such as optimizing new building placement or determining the feasibility of a waste disposal site.

 These powerful tools help planners understand the needs of densely populated areas, but they also adapt to examining smaller towns and even informal settlements.
 The ability to run a variety of queries and analytics on GIS data means experts can evaluate how new construction will fit in with existing infrastructure and meet regulatory demands.
 Users may spot opportunities for improved resource use, identifying the best locations to harvest solar, wind or geothermal energy.